gadingnst/fullstack-next-graphql/README.md

 ---

 ## Why ?
-If you want to build a monolith project with Next.js which combines server and client in one project.
+If you want to build a monorepo project with Next.js which combines server and frontend in one repository.
 This boilerplate suitable for you!
-It is cost-effective because server and client only have one `node_modules`.
+It is cost-effective because server and frontend only have one `node_modules` and can share `utils` each other.

 ## Setup
 - Clone repository